cmaffrand/CESE_CPL/AES/aesip_readme.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.